sami970/TravelGuideSource/README.md

 Users are able to Find Location, Locate in Map, Weather Forecast, and Calculate Distance between two Cities.

 Every requirement was fulfilled expect Weather Forecast and Calculate Distance between two cities.

-Link to youtube video: https://youtu.be/O08GjJXkh0g The application is developped by me.